zextras/tech-doc/source/carbonio/admincli/videoserver.rst

    zextras$ carbonio prov mc default carbonioFeatureTeamEnabled TRUE

-The second is used to enable Chats for given COS, domains, or accounts, so adapt the following command used for the *default COS*
+The second is used to enable Chats for a given COS

 .. code:: console